πŸ”’ COPPA-Aligned Controls πŸ›‘οΈ FERPA Ready πŸ“‹ Ed Law 2-d Ready 🚫 No Ad Tracking

 Think of Rowan like a structured lab workbook β€” the kind your child might use in a science class to record observations and answer guided questions.
 The teacher assigns the work.
 The workbook provides structure.
 The student does the thinking.
 Rowan is the workbook.
 The teacher is still the teacher.

-The same review noted that tools with "pedagogical guardrails β€” such as those that provide step-by-step reasoning rather than direct answers β€” show more promise."
+The same review found that "Tools designed with pedagogical guardrails (such as AI chatbots for tutoring that provide step-by-step reasoning instead of direct answers) show more promise than general purpose AI tools."
 That is exactly what Rowan was designed to be.
-Every response runs through a 6-stage structured reasoning framework before anything is shown to the student.
+Every response runs through a 6-stage structured reasoning framework before anything is shown to the student. (read the report)

 We're not claiming proven results β€” this is a brand-new launch.
 What we are saying is that our design was specifically built to address the concerns that research has raised.
 We will be collecting learning outcome data throughout the pilot to measure real impact honestly.

-All data is encrypted in transit (TLS 1.3) and at rest (AES-256).
-Student data is never used to train models, never shared with third parties, never used for advertising, and never used to build profiles.
+All data is encrypted in transit (TLS 1.2 or higher) and encrypted at rest on managed database infrastructure.
+Student data is never used to train models, never sold, never used for advertising, and never used to build profiles.
 We are designed for COPPA, FERPA, and NYS Education Law 2-d compliance.

 This is the concern that motivated us to build Rowan in the first place.
 We agree with you: tools that do the thinking for students are dangerous.
 That's why Rowan is engineered to do the opposite.